jeromeboivin/ollama-chat/README.md

 4. **system_prompt**: This is the initial prompt that the chatbot uses to start a conversation.
 It should be a string that describes the chatbot's role and provides some context for the conversation.
 It can also include a list of possible prompt commands that the chatbot can use.

+5. **tools**: An optional array of tool names to be activated automatically for this chatbot.

 **Note**: special token `{possible_prompt_commands}` in the system prompt will be replaced by the possible commands automatically (see [How to Use Special Switches] section above).

 Here is an example of a JSON file that specifies custom chatbot personalities: